CoralieBR/todolist/contributing.md

 ### Commit Messages
 Describe the content of your commit in the message with a few words.

+## Join The Project Team
+For code quality you must use PHP-cs-fixer, and follow the rules of PSR-12.

+## Test
+When you add some code, you must be sure to have it covered by tests.
+Use phpunit with the command `php bin/phpunit --coverage-html public/test-coverage` to start the tests and generate test coverage document.

 <!-- omit in toc -->
 ## Attribution
 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!